SwanHub/Inscrutable/README.md

   - Rearrange tiles back into 1-9 order within 4 moves.

 How to play:
-  1. CPU shuffles the board.
+  1. "Shuffle" the board.
-  2. Choose a move from four options. (jump, shift, reverse, swap)
+  2. Choose a move from eight options (shift, jump, reverse, etc.)
   3. Repeat step 2 three times.

 If you don't rearrange the board by the 4th move:
-  - You lose.

-If you successfully rearrange the board by the 4th move:
-  - You win.
-  - (Your points will be calculated and saved to a leaderboard.)

-The game keeps track of your wins/losses.
+  - You lose, but you can keep going until you are victorious.
+Your # of moves will be recorded.